ksanti6/portfolio/GAMES/Sleepless_Bayou/Sleepless_Bayou.md

 ## What I Learned
 This project was my first time working on an multiple discipline team to make a finished product.
 I learned a lot about how to communicate across different disciplines and meet in the middle.
 Also, I learned how to consistently contribute to a long term project with other people in my discipline.
-I was about to greatly grow my skills as a C++ programmer working in a custom engine setting.
+I was able to greatly grow my skills as a C++ programmer working in a custom engine setting.
 Not to mention being able to adjust to a new engine system that I didn't help create from the ground up.
 ## Links
 [My Portfolio](https://github.com/ksanti6/portfolio)
 [Sleepless Bayou Trailer](https://youtu.be/ymIgTn1XzcY?si=K_5FM0VcAla2gUNw)